KaoriLovesCakes/test_generator/README.md

 # Exam Generator Tool

+> [!WARNING]
-> [!WARNING] Still in beta.
+> Still in beta.
 Breaking changes are expected without notice.
-Please
-> read the documentation carefully.
+> Documentation may be incomplete.

 Exam Generator is a Python tool for generating exam.